espejoserna/espejoserna/content/courses/philandfilm/_index.md

 ### **Late submissions**

-If something  happens, it is important to speak with the me.
+If something  happens, it is important to speak with me.
 Let’s talk.
 We do not have to talk about your personal issues, but it is important that you get in touch with me if you find yourselves in a situation where you see you cannot fulfill the required submissions.
 In such cases we need to talk as soon as possible and agree upon a plan to solve the problems with respect to the class requirements.
 I repeat: please get in touch.

 ![](/courses/hfc/_index_files/borde.jpg)